eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

     Status: 🟢

-    Description: Signal Consumer subscribes to all sensor and actuator values by ids.
-It gets notifications when values changed.
+    Description: Signal Consumer subscribes to all sensor and actuator values by ids and gets notifications when values changed.

 **Primary Actor:** Signal Consumer